bignerdranch/Roger/README.md

 * ADB or WiFi connection
 * View layouts and XML drawables
 * Modify container layout params on the fly
-* Support for SDK 9-15 (v2.3 - v4.0)
+* Support for SDK 8-15 (Android v2.2 - v4.0)

 Getting Started
 ---------------

-Prerequisites:

-1. For now, you need XCode installed.
-2. You need to have the Android SDK installed.

-Given that:

-0. Pull up mac/Roger/Roger.xcodeproj and run.
+0. Open mac/Roger/Roger.xcodeproj in Xcode and run.
 1. In Roger, open preferences, and select your Android SDK folder.
-2. Connect a device or emulator.
+2. Connect any number of devices or emulators.
 Select "yes" to install and start the Android Roger client.

 Now, work as you had before Roger entered your life.
 As you save edits to XML